electronistu/Project_Infinity/README.md

 The engine's core design principle is the separation of the world's rules from the world's data.

 *   **The Lock (`GameMaster.md`):** This is a comprehensive protocol document that acts as the "operating system" for the Game Master AI.
-It instructs the LLM on how to interpret the world data, manage game mechanics, dynamically generate missing details (creatures, quests, character abilities), and respond to the player.
+It instructs the LLM on how to interpret the world data, manage game mechanics, and respond to the player.

-*   **The Key (`output/<character_name>_weave.wwf`):** This is a pre-generated world-state file (or one you generate yourself) that contains the core, static data of a unique world.
+*   **The Key (`output/<character_name>_weave.wwf`):** This is a pre-generated world-state file that contains the core, static data of a unique world.
 It is designed to be loaded by the Game Master AI.

 ## Getting Started